Provable Scaling Laws for the Test-Time Compute of Large Language Models: Experiments

-We validate the efficacy of the proposed two-stage algorithm and the above analysis with the challenging MMLU-Pro benchmark \cite{wang2024mmlu}.
-It contains 14 categories of multiple-choice questions, some of which require advanced reasoning for obtaining the correct answers.
-Due to limited computational resources, we use a randomly sampled subset of 100 questions for each category in our experiments, which leads to a total of 1400 questions.
+We use three datasets for our experiments: GPQA \cite{rein2024gpqa}, MMLU-Pro \cite{wang2024mmlu} and MATH-500 \cite{math500}.
+GPQA consists of over 1000 graduate-level multiple-choice questions splitted into three categories (``main'', ``diamond'' and ``extended''), all of which are used in our experiments.
+MMLU-Pro contains 14 categories of multiple-choice questions, some of which require advanced reasoning while others are more knowledge-focused.
+Due to limited computational resources, we use a randomly sampled subset of 100 questions for each category of MMLU-Pro in our experiments, which leads to a total of 1400 questions; we refer to this subset as MMLU-Pro-S throughout this work.
+MATH-500 is a subset of 500 problems from the MATH dataset introduced in \cite{lightman2024lets}.
+Due to space limitations, we focus mainly on GPQA in this section, deferring empirical results for MMLU-Pro-S and MATH-500 (as well as supplementary results for GPQA) to Appendix~\ref{sec:additional_empirical_results}.

-Our implementation of the proposed algorithm, which is built upon the AgentScope framework \cite{gao2024agentscope}, is efficient and scalable, with support for parallel and distributed computation.
-We use two open LLMs in our experiments, namely \llama \cite{meta2024llama3herdmodels} and \qwen \cite{yang2024qwen2technicalreport}.
-The temperature for LLM decoding is set to 0.8 for both models.
-We use zero-shot chain-of-thought prompting for both generating a candidate solution and comparing a pair of solutions; the complete prompts can be found in Tables~\ref{tab:prompt_generation} and~\ref{tab:prompt_comparison} in Appendix~\ref{sec:additional_empirical_results}.